Healthy Homes Assessment Mount Victoria

 Mount Victoria Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Mount Victoria and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required to all Mount Victoria and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that prove compliance with any Healthy Homes Standard that apply or will be applicable to an apartment rental.
+• Property managers and landlords must keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be applied during the tenure of the rental property.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder houses (except Kainga Ora and Community Housing Providers with registered boarder home tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

 From 1 July 2023

-• All households that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes